FAQ

 You mention Steve Hogg quite a bit on your site – who is he?

 He is a bike fitting guru based in Sydney, Australia – www.stevehoggbikefitting.com.
 He has spent a lifetime evolving fitting techniques and analyses which are so successful that people frequently fly to visit him for a fitting.
-To date, Scherrit is the only person who has been trained by Steve.
+To date, Steve has only accepted two people for training – Scherrit in London and Colby Pearce in Colarado.

 What is included in a bike fitting?